 Enter your business or investment name onto the lines provided.
 (I used the example name, “Peach Explosives LLC.”)
 The name must include “Limited Liability Company” or one of the standard abbreviations, “LLC,” or “L.L.C.”
 For example, all of the following names should be acceptable:

 - Peach Explosives L.L.C.

-5. Provide the LLC principle office mailing address
+5. Provide the LLC principal office mailing address

 6. Provide name and address of LLC’s registered agent